marcos-willian00/marcos-willian00/README.md

 ![](https://komarev.com/ghpvc/?username=marcos-willian00&color=006bed)

+## 👋🏽 Hi, I'm Marcos Willian — Backend Developer

 ## About me

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying Information Systems at IFCE.
 - 💼 Looking for new challenges.
-- 🌱 Learning more about Node.js, TypeScript and back-end development.
+- 🌱 Learning more about Node.js, TypeScript and backend development.

 ## My Skills